joesan/joesan-me/content/post/scala/scala-monads.md

 At this point what needs to be kept in mind is the fact that Monadic operation is nothing but about extract-transform-wrap design pattern.

-With this basic understanding, let us hit the ground with some examples!
+With this basic understanding of Monads, let us hit the ground with some examples!

 ## Hitting the ground